vladandrei28/k8s-security-platform/README.md

     Sched --> Pod[Pod running]
 ```

 The webhook serves HTTPS using a self-signed CA. The CA bundle is registered with `ValidatingWebhookConfiguration` so the API server trusts it.
-Enforcement is scoped via `namespaceSelector` to namespaces labeled `security-policy=enforce`, so cluster infrastructure (including the webhook itself) is not affected by the policy and cannot be locked out by misconfiguration.
+Enforcement is scoped via `namespaceSelector` to namespaces labeled `security-policy=enforce`, so cluster infrastructure is not affected by the policy and cannot be locked out by misconfiguration.

-# Quickstart (local development)
+# Quickstart

-Prerequisites: Docker, kubectl, k3d, Python 3.11+, openssl.

 ```bash
 # 1. Create local cluster